 - PDF ebook sales.
 We have previously used e-junkie (a third-party service) to fulfil PDF ebook and magazine sales.
 We are not doing so at the moment, but may do so (or use another third-party fulfilment provider) in the future – in which case we would update this policy to reflect that.
 Such purchases require name, email address and possibly other information for transactional purposes only.
 Your email address is only used to communicate with you about your order, where necessary.
 We do not hold onto this information, add it to a list or spreadsheet or use it for marketing purposes.
 If you have bought something from us in the past via e-junkie, this data has been deleted and is held by neither us nor e-junkie.

 - PayPal transactions.
-If you buy something from us (such as an Eventbrite ticket) using PayPal, the email address that you use for your PayPal account is held by PayPal and visible by us.
+If you buy something from us (such as an Eventbrite ticket or subscribe as a member) using PayPal, the email address that you use for your PayPal account is held by PayPal and visible by us.
 We would only ever use this email address to contact you about an issue with your order, such as a refund for a cancelled workshop.
 This is standard practice for purchasing online.
 These emails are used for transactional purposes only, relating to specific orders, and not used for marketing or any other purpose.

 - Social media.
 We can see information from social media activity such as when you ‘like’ our Facebook page, join our LinkedIn group or follow us on Twitter.
 But we do not record, store or harvest this information, nor use it for any purpose other than engaging with you on social media.
 This data is held by the respective social networks you are a member of, and you should familiarize yourself with their privacy settings and policies.